TheBlueDrara/Nginx_Setup/README.md

 ### ⚙️ Dev Notes

-- The script uses modular Bash functions
+- The script uses modular Bash functionsi.
-- Color-coded logging that is saved in the users /Home directory in a file named "nginx_script_logs"
+- Color-coded logging that is saved in the users /Home/<User> directory in a file named "nginx_script_logs"
 - You can extend it with your own `.tmpl` configuration blocks inside the `templates` directory.
 - For the machine god!